WFGI (AM): WESA-FM

 WESA was joined by an FM station, WESA-FM, which signed on July 10, 1967.
-From this time, both stations simulcast one another part of the day until about 1981, when the first round of FCC deregulation came about, eliminating the 50/50 rule mandating that AM/FM combo operators originate separate programming for at least half of the broadcast day.
+From this time, both stations simulcast one another part of the day until about 1981, when the first round of Federal Communications Commission (FCC) deregulation came about, eliminating the 50/50 rule mandating that AM/FM combo operators originate separate programming for at least half of the broadcast day.
 Both stations then became 100 percent simulcast.

 The two stations were sold in May 1985 from Laubach Radio Properties to Farr Communications, headed by Alan Murdoch, who also served as general manager.
 Farr Communications left the stations literally unchanged until 1998, when on-air operations were split.
-WESA-FM became Z98 with new call letters WZKT and a new Top 40/Modern Rock format.
+WESA-FM became Z98 with new call letters WZKT and a new Top 40/modern rock format.
 Some programming continued to be simulcast between both stations, but WESA's programming was more news and information oriented, along with local talk, as had been the case in its halcyon years.

-The station was sold in early 2000 to Keymarket Communications, for $1.3 million.
-Keymarket immediately changed the station's format to its popular "Froggy" country music format, and then petitioned the FCC to change the FM station's (now known as WPKV) city of license from Charleroi to Duquesne, which would allow the station to move its signal closer to Pittsburgh.
+WESA and WZKT were sold in early 2000 to Keymarket Communications, for $1.3 million.
+Keymarket immediately changed the stations' format to its popular "Froggy" country music format as WFGI and WOGI, and then petitioned the FCC to change the FM station's city of license from Charleroi to Duquesne, which would allow the station to move its signal closer to Pittsburgh.

-Decline and End
+Decline and end

-The station's popular "Froggy" country format resonated well with listeners, and soon Keymarket petitioned the FCC for a power increase of one of its properties west of Pittsburgh, and also completed the sale of another station east of Pittsburgh.
-With coverage of Pittsburgh from these two stations now complete, Keymarket decided to sell off 98.3 FM to Educational Media Foundation, which used the station as the Pittsburgh outlet of its popular "K-Love" contemporary Christian radio format.
+The "Froggy" country format resonated well with listeners, and soon Keymarket petitioned the FCC for a power increase of one of its properties west of Pittsburgh, and also completed the sale of another station east of Pittsburgh.
+With coverage of Pittsburgh from these two stations now complete, Keymarket decided to sell off WOGI to Educational Media Foundation, which used the station—renamed WPKV—as the Pittsburgh outlet of its K-Love network.

-940 AM continued its simulcast of the "Froggy" format, but the station was plagued by transmitter problems and was more or less a non-factor among its more powerful FM counterparts.
+WFGI continued its simulcast of the "Froggy" format, but the station was plagued by transmitter problems and was more or less a non-factor among its more powerful FM counterparts.
 On April 9, 2012, AM 940 was silenced by Keymarket.
-In a letter dated November 19, 2012, Keymarket formally surrendered the station's license, declaring that it would not "return to the air in the future."
+In a letter dated November 19, 2012, Keymarket formally surrendered the station's license, declaring that it would not "return to the air in the future".